zrqiao/zrqiao.github.io/_pages/teaching.md

 nav: true
 ---

-# Conference presentations
+## Conference presentations

 I gave a contributed talk on multi-task and differentiable learning for molecular electronic structure on the ML4Molecules workshop at NeurIPS 2020;

 * The recording should be publicly available soon on the <a href="https://ml4molecules.github.io/">Workshop website</a>

-# Journal clubs & seminars
+## Journal clubs & seminars

 An archive for my past journal presentations.
-Older ones will be recollected in due time.
+Older materials will be collected in due time.

 *

-# Teaching
+## Teaching

 * (TA) Ch21c Spring 2019-2020, with Prof. Jack Beauchamp
 * (TA) Ch1b Winter 2019-2020, with Prof. Tom Miller